CzerneckiPiotr/Drum-Kit-Project/README.md

 ## Drum-Kit-Project

-Drum Kit Project is an application which allows you to play various drum sounds using eather mouse or keyboard.
+Drum Kit Project is an application which allows you to play various drum sounds using either mouse or keyboard.
 Under each button you can find different sound assigned to its own key on the keybord.

 ## Launch